mgansler/remix-nest/README.md

 This repo is nothing more but a proof of concept of serving a Remix app from a Nest.js backend (both build on top of express, after all)

-To see it in action install the dependencies and run `dev:remix` and `dev:run`.
+To see it in action install the dependencies and run `dev:remix` and `dev:nest`.

 ## Motivation